 - Fabasoft processes personal data that it obtains through its business relations (with customers, suppliers, partners or support requests) in order to fulfil a contract or to implement pre-contract procedures.

 - Fabasoft processes personal data supplied directly by the customers.

 - Fabasoft processes personal data that are required in order to fulfil a legal obligation.

 - Fabasoft processes personal data for which consent has been granted, for various reasons, by the data subject.

-Personal data includes: title, first name(s), surname, email address(es), home address(es), telephone number(s), fax number, date of birth (if provided), contract details (incl. contact details of the contracting parties as well as contact persons), company details, other relevant information (correspondence history and contact details etc).
+Personal data includes: title, first name(s), surname, email address(es), home address(es), telephone number(s), fax number, date of birth (if provided), contract details (incl. contact details of the contracting parties as well as contact persons), company details, other relevant information (correspondence history, contact details, data relating to reminders and actions).

 When you make use of our support, we process data about your support inquiry (problem description, log files, attachments, screenshots, communication, documentation of troubleshooting, contact details of the involved persons).

 - Data not directly collected from the data subject

 In addition, Fabasoft processes personal data that is not directly obtained from the data subject.
 This includes the following data: telephone numbers, job titles, gender, company name, size of the company, titles, industry, street, post code, locations and country.

 This data comes from publicly accessible registers, company websites and information published by individuals on business platforms (XING, LinkedIN) or on social media platforms.